CS386-journal-time/CS386-journal-time/D2_Requirements/D2_Requirements.md

    **7.1 Successful Completion**

-   The journal user can view a give day’s journal page in a layout that provides additional context to that day.
+   The Journal User can view a give day’s journal page in a layout that provides additional context to that day.

 8. **Special Requirements**